Understanding how our endpoints are organized.

 bond

-endpoints cover data on government and corporate bonds, whereas themuni
+endpoints cover data on government and corporate bonds, whereas the muni

-endpoints cover the US municipal bond market.
-The munis are split from the rest of the bonds as they have unique characteristics and data schemas. -
+The munis are split from the rest of the bonds as they have unique characteristics and data schemas.

 search

 endpoints are meant for searching according to user-defined filters, such as maturity ranges, currency, country, etc. This endpoint will return a limited set of fields for each bond.
-This endpoint does not count toward your ISIN quota, so you can make as many searches as you want. -
+This endpoint does not count toward your ISIN quota, so you can make as many searches as you want.

 reference

-endpoints are meant for fetching the full reference data on a particular set of ISINs. -
+endpoints are meant for fetching the full reference data on a particular set of ISINs.

 pricing_latest

 endpoints are meant for fetching the latest or historical pricing data on a set of ISINs, respectively.
+The muni_pricing_daily_history

 in your request.
 Using text/csv